-Indonesia: Indonesia's exports showed a relatively steady increase, peaking at over 9,000 skins in 2014.
-Exports have fallen in the two subsequent years.
-The main importers 2014-2016 were Japan, Singapore and Thailand.
-From 2006 onwards, all skins were from either captive-bred or ranched animals, with the proportion from captive-bred sources increasing from less than 20 per cent in 2005 to 88 per cent in 2016.
+Indonesia: Indonesia's exports showed a relatively steady increase, peaking at over 9,000 skins in 2014 but have declined steadily in the three subsequent years.
+The main importers 2015-2017 were Japan, Singapore and Thailand.
+From 2006 onwards, all skins were from either captive-bred or ranched animals, with the proportion from captive-bred sources increasing from less than 20 per cent in 2005 to 88 per cent in 2016 and 87 per cent in 2017.

-Malaysia: Data from Malaysia came from at least two separate Management Authorities and appear to have be poorly correlated with data reported by importing countries for the years 2007 to 2013.
-The figures for those years provided in Table 5 are therefore based on importer-reported data.
-Trade has shown a steady increase since 2012, peaking in 2016, with the main importer being Singapore.
+Malaysia: Data from Malaysia came from at least two separate Management Authorities and appear to have be poorly correlated with data reported by importing countries for the years 2008 to 2013.
+The figures for those years provided in Table 5, and for 2017 where no report has been received from Malaysia, are therefore based on importer-reported data.
+Trade has shown a steady increase since 2012, peaking in 2017, with the main importer being Singapore.
 There are currently seven CITES-registered captive-breeding operations for this species in Malaysia.

 Papua New Guinea: Papua New Guinea's exports peaked at 15,787 skins in 2010, of which 68 per cent were from animals bred in captivity.
-Exports have since fluctuated between 8,000 and 12,000 annually with the main importers being France, Japan and Singapore.
-The proportion of captive-source skins rose from 72 per cent in 2011 to 78 per cent in 2012, but has only been around 60-68 per cent in subsequent years.
+Exports have since fluctuated between 8,000 and 12,000 annually but decreased to under 7,000 skins in 2017.
+The main importers were France, Japan and Singapore.
+The proportion of captive-source skins rose from 72 per cent in 2011 to 78 per cent in 2012, but fell to 30 per cent in 2015.
+In 2016 and 2017 80 per cent of the skins were reportedly from animals bred in captivity.

 Philippines: There are two farms registered with the CITES Secretariat to produce this species and small quantities of skins have been exported annually since 2007.
 In 2013 just over 3,000 skins, all of which were recorded as source 'D', were exported Singapore.
 Philippines reported exporting 9,369 skins to Singapore in 2014 however Singapore reported importing 4,624 skins and 5,750 skin pieces in 2014.
-Given the perhaps unlikely almost three-fold increase reported by the Philippines the importer's data have been used in Table 5 for both 2014, 2015 and 2016.
+Given the perhaps unlikely almost three-fold increase reported by the Philippines the importer's data have been used in Table 5 for 2014, 2015 and 2016.

-Singapore: All of Singapore's reported commercial exports of skins 2007-2014 were captive-bred; there is now only one registered captive-breeding operation in the country.
+Singapore: All of Singapore's reported commercial exports of skins 2008-2017 were captive-bred; there is now only one registered captive-breeding operation in the country.
 Most of the skins were exported to France, Italy and Japan.
-No exports were reported between 2008 and 2012 (Table 5), however exports in 2013 were reported to be 11,275.
-However the neither the 600 skins reportedly going to Hong Kong, SAR and the 10,585 destined for Thailand were reported by the importers so it seems likely that the total export was 90 skins that was confirmed by Japan.
-Singapore reported exporting 15 skins in 2014, none in 2015 and 5,739 to China and France in 2016.
+No exports were reported between 2009 and 2012 (Table 5), however exports in 2013 were reported to be 11,275.
+However neither the 600 skins reportedly going to Hong Kong, SAR and the 10,585 destined for Thailand were reported by the importers so it seems likely that the total export was 90 skins that was confirmed by Japan.
+Singapore reported exporting no skins in 2015, 5,739 to China and France in 2016 and 150 skins to China and Japan in 2017.

-Thailand: Thailand's reported exports of skins increased steadily between 2009 and 2014 and appear to have stayed at around 7,000 in the two subsequent years (Table 5).
-All exports were from animals bred in captivity; there are 14 CITES-registered captive-breeding operations for this species in Thailand.
-The principal importer 2014-2016 was France.
+Thailand: Thailand's reported exports of skins increased steadily between 2009 and 2014 and appear to have stayed at around 7,000 in the two subsequent years but decreased to just over 4,000 skins in 2017.
+The principal importer 2015-2017 was France.
+There are 16 CITES-registered captive-breeding operations for this species in Thailand.